 This free public service provides a medically approved sharps container to participants at no cost and after the container is filled, provides free disposal by a professional licensed hazardous waste disposal company.
 Container pick-up and disposal must be conducted at the Health Department office during regular business hours.
-In 2021, the Health Department distributed 439; 5-quart capacity sharps containers to residents.
-The number of filled containers returned was 408.
+In 2022, the Health Department distributed 428; 5-quart capacity sharps containers to residents.
+The number of filled containers returned was 600 with 395 being health department containers and the remaining 205 were from other distributors.